bytecodealliance/wasm-micro-runtime/doc/source_debugging.md

 (lldb) process connect -p wasm connect://127.0.0.1:1234
 ```
 Then you can use lldb commands to debug your applications.
 Please refer to [lldb document](https://lldb.llvm.org/use/tutorial.html) for command usage.

-> Known issue: `step over` on some function may be treated as `step in`, it will be fixed later.

 ## Debugging with AOT